nnkhoa/promed_crawler/README.md

 ```
 for some magic

-This repository is depricated since ProMedMail has changed their API regarding how they do article searching and content extracting
+This repository is obsolete since ProMedMail has changed their API regarding how they do article searching and content extracting